Technical Writing Experience Guidelines

 - Three approved science-based papers of at least 1,500 words each, at least one of which makes a strong or persuasive argument.

 Students should plan to complete the approval process in advance of an experience.
-Post-experience approvals will be considered on a case-by-case basis.
+Post-experience approvals are reviewed on a case-by-case basis.

 - Complete the Experiential Learning Contract

-To complete the contract, you will need to identify an Evaluator (ex. faculty member, research principal or employment supervisor) who will work with you to assess and evaluate your technical writing process and experience.
+- To complete the contract, you will identify an Evaluator (ex., faculty member, research principal, or employment supervisor) who will work with you to assess and evaluate your technical writing process and experience.
 You will need to secure this individual's signature on the contract.* Once completed, you will submit or send the Experiential Learning Contract to the address below.

-- Complete the Technical Writing Preapproval Form with your evaluator.
-This form must be submitted prior to the beginning of the technical writing experience.
+- Complete the Technical Writing Preapproval Form with your Evaluator before beginning a technical writing experience.

-*Note: If an Evaluator will not be assigned before the experience starts, please provide general contact information including the location of the experience.
-Submit a statement to email@example.com, outlining your intended experience and documenting how it will meet the Technical Presenting requirement.
+*Note: If an Evaluator will be assigned after the experience starts, provide general contact information, including the location of the experience.
+Submit a statement to email@example.com outlining your intended experience and documenting how it will meet the Technical Presenting requirement.
 This statement will be evaluated pending the completion of the preapproval form by your Evaluator.
-The Preapproval stage is not complete until the Evaluator submits the Preapproval Form to the address listed on the bottom of the form and the experience is approved by a Faculty Representative.
+The Preapproval stage is complete once the Evaluator submits the Preapproval Form to firstname.lastname@example.org and a Faculty Representative approves the experience.

 A student will work with their Evaluator to complete an approved technical writing paper(s) or publication.
 A process of observation to discuss a student's progress towards the goal of a completed technical writing project and periodic feedback to the student are required.
 Students and their evaluators should meet regularly to monitor the process.